sikanderc/my-personal-website/README.md

-1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.
+1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), Images, or embeds loaded from a different domain.
 If you would like to use a runtime caching strategy for those requests, you can [`eject`](#npm-run-eject) and then configure the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject)